Danny Sullivan

 What tools can help with the RFP process?

 There are a number of tools that can assist in streamlining the RFP process.
-One example would be RFP management software, which can make the drafting, distribution and evaluation of RFPs more efficient, saving the issuing organisation both time and resources.
+One example would be RFP software, which can make the drafting, distribution and evaluation of RFPs more efficient, saving the issuing organisation both time and resources.

 December 21, 2024